-- To encourage tenants who want to move within or out of the borough to seek a mutual exchange - To make application forms, advice and assistance easily available to tenants requesting a mutual exchange - To enable tenants to self assess for mutual exchanges to avoid unsuccessful applications - To be a member of the national tenant mobility scheme - To respond promptly to all mutual exchange applications (within 42 days) providing approval to exchange, conditional approval to exchange or refusal to exchange.
-The reason for conditional approval or refusal will be fully explained.
+- To encourage tenants who want to move within or out of the borough to seek a mutual exchange - To make application forms, advice and assistance easily available to tenants requesting a mutual exchange - To enable tenants to self assess for mutual exchanges to avoid unsuccessful applications

-- To ensure mutual exchanges are carried out legally by way of assignment or by deed of surrender and granting a new tenancy according to the relevant Housing and Localism act. - To not unreasonably refuse a mutual exchange application and provide an appeal process. - To provide incoming tenants with an up to date copy of asbestos, gas, electric safety and Energy Performance Certificates, (were applicable)
+- To be a member of the national tenant mobility scheme (currently HomeSwapper) - To respond promptly to all submitted mutual exchange applications (within 42 days) providing approval to exchange, conditional approval to exchange or refusal to exchange.
+The reason for conditional approval or refusal will be fully explained. - To ensure mutual exchanges are carried out legally by way of assignment or by deed of surrender and granting a new tenancy according to the relevant housing law.
+(Housing Act 1985 Section 91 and Localism Act 2011 Section 158.) - To not unreasonably refuse a mutual exchange application and provide an appeal process. - To provide incoming tenants with a copy of the mutual exchange inspection report and an up to date copy of asbestos, gas, electric safety and Energy Performance Certificates, (were applicable)